isomerpages/pa-queenstown/_our-community-and-people/Our Community Matters/Our Welfare Initiatives.md

 produce and reducing waste.
 With over 200 beneficiaries, the project continues to be supported by local RCs and leaders who are working with businesses and volunteers to keep the initiative fresh and relevant.</p>
-<h3>Community Fridge by Mdm Marlina</h3>
-<p>When Mdm Marlina noticed some neighbours skipping meals or worrying about
-groceries, she took the initiative to start a community fridge along her corridor.
-Roday, it continues to serve residents in need, quietly and meaningfully, with dignity.</p>
 <h3>Mendaki Tuition Programme</h3>
 <p>Launched in 2012, the free tuition programme at Leng Kee CC, in partnership
 with Mendaki, provides academic support to primary-level students (P1–P6)